jchnkl/anagram-web-service/readme.md

 The service can now be accessed through [http://localhost:8888/](http://localhost:8888/).

 The anagram service is available at port `1525`, and the completer at `1880`.
+The container can be stopped with `docker kill`.

 ### Manual compilation and running